 AR/VR team connect: UX ideation, organizational development & communication initiative

 Role: I began as a proposal contributor; I also served as a team connector

-Background: Our new Chief Digital Office called for proposals around augmented reality, and I was invited to join an ideation group in Atlanta that was already developing an AR experience for the AT&T Lounge in Seattle.
+Background: Our new Chief Digital Officer called for proposals around augmented reality, and I was invited to join an ideation group in Atlanta that was already developing an AR experience for the AT&T Lounge in Seattle.